"It is the client who knows what hurts, what directions to go, what problems are crucial, what experiences are deeply buried".

-I believe it is of utmost importance to keep your information private.
-I will not share your story or any of your information, except in the following situations:
+I believe it is of utmost importance to keep your information private and will not share your story or any of your information, except in the following situations:

-1. If you tell me that you or another person is at risk of harm, or has been harmed, I will have to get help from others (e.g. family, other professionals, police, etc.) to keep you and everyone else safe.
+1. If you tell us that you or another person is at risk of harm, or has been harmed, we will have to get help from others (e.g. family, other professionals, police, etc.) to keep you and everyone else safe.

-2. If a judge tells me I have to release your file, I may have to listen.
+2. If a judge tells us we have to release your file, we may have to listen.

 More of Your Rights

 You have the right to ask questions about your treatment so you can make informed decisions about what methods are most suitable for you;

 You have the right to be treated with dignity, respect, and genuine positive regard, regardless of your age, gender, ability, sexual orientation, ethnic background, or belief system;